Of course there are some requirements you should know about:

 Purchase Code Verification

-With every request, the plugin sends, we have to make sure you’re allowed to get a certain information (if you’re a paid customer).
+With every request the plugin sends, we have to make sure you’re allowed to get certain information (if you’re a paid customer).
 To verify your purchase my server connects to the Envato API to verify your purchase code.
 With that, Envato returns the following information that could be used to identify you as a person:

-- the Envato username
+- the Envato username (pro version only)

 The following data is stored permanently on our servers.